-During 2019, the value of the Russian currency strengthened against the Swedish krona by 17 per cent.
+During 2020, the value of the Russian currency depreciated against the Swedish krona by -27 percent.

 The Russian economy may also be subject to inflation pressure that may bring higher production costs in general for the Group and affect its profits.
 The Group has no significant exposure in foreign currencies other than the above.